mongodb/specifications/source/message/OP_MSG.rst

 Changelog
 =========
-- 2022-01-13 Clarify that ``OP_MSG`` must be used when using versioned API
+- 2022-01-13 Clarify that ``OP_MSG`` must be used when using stable API
 - 2021-12-16 Clarify that old drivers should default to OP_QUERY handshakes
-- 2021-04-20 Suggest using OP_MSG for initial handshake when using versioned API
+- 2021-04-20 Suggest using OP_MSG for initial handshake when using stable API
 - 2021-04-06 Updated to use hello and not writable primary
 - 2017-11-12 Specify read preferences for OP_MSG with direct connection
 - 2017-08-17 Added the ``User originating command`` section